Health Anxiety and Illness Anxiety Disorder

-Individuals with Health Anxiety, also known as Illness Anxiety Disorder, are extremely anxious, pre-occupied, and distressed about having or acquiring a serious illness.
+Individuals with Health Anxiety, also known as Illness Anxiety Disorder (formerly known as Hypochondriasis), are extremely anxious, pre-occupied, and distressed about having or acquiring a serious illness.
 These fears are inappropriate or excessive and may include a misinterpretation of benign internal cues (e.g., heart racing), medical conditions (e.g., muscle strain, headache, cough) or physical abnormalities (e.g., rash, mole).
 Some individuals with health anxiety may have a diagnosed medical condition; however, the pre-occupation with and fears associated with this medical condition are considered to be excessive or disproportionate in relation to the actual threat.

 They may also avoid triggers all together.
 For example, they may avoid going to the doctor or hospital for fear of being diagnosed or found out to have a horrible grave illness, avoid being around other's with illnesses, avoid physical activity, etc.